level: PG top_up: false international: true clearing: false full_time: true part_time: false start_Month: September location: Waterside

 • Assoc.
 Prof. Tony Baross:

-Primary research areas are the acute and chronic effects of isometric resistance training and the associated central and peripheral adaptations in borderline and hypertensive individuals in addition to investigating the feasibility of undertaking homebased isometric exercise withing the community.
+Primary research areas are the acute and chronic effects of isometric resistance training and the associated central and peripheral adaptations in borderline and hypertensive individuals in addition to investigating the feasibility of undertaking homebased isometric exercise within the community.

 My publications in the primary area have established protocols to reduce blood pressure in healthy and borderline hypertensive populations, established homebased isometric exercise equipment and protocols in addition to highlighting a number of possible vascular adaptations associated with this hypotensive response to isometric training.
 This has a major impact on the population’s health nationally and globally.
 The research has been published in high-impact international journals including the Scientific Reports, Cochrane Review and Journal of Hypertension, with collaborations from renowned international authors from Canada, Australia, USA, Holland and UK.